The banjo is the unsung hero of string-based music, often overshadowed by its bigger brother, the guitar.

 If you want to play traditional styles of folk, jazz, and bluegrass, then a five string will be your best bet.
 So have a look Jameson Guitar’s model if you’re a lefty or the Washburn Americana or the Vangoa if you need something of professional quality.
 Just bear in mind, the Vangoa is a little cheaper than the Washburn Americana, but isn’t quite as durable.

-If you’re a complete beginner and want to ease yourself into learning, then go for a four string like Recording King’s RTK-05 or Trinity River’s TRT-B1.
+If you’re a complete beginner just learning to play, then go for a four string like Recording King’s RTK-05 or Trinity River’s TRT-B1.

 If you have some experience with the guitar already, then you’ll get along with Deering Goodtime’s six-string banjo.